slott56/Stingray-Reader/source/sheet.rst

         sheet = EmbeddedSchemaSheet( workbook, 'Sheet1', HeadingRowSchemaLoader )
         counts= process_sheet( sheet )
         pprint.pprint( counts )

+The idea is to simply access a sheet with column titles, no matter how complex the column titles turn out to be.

 Get External Schema Use Case
 ===============================

-For an :py:class:`sheet.ExternalSchemaSheet`, the application (or Workbook) must do a four-step dance to get the schema.
+For an :py:class:`sheet.ExternalSchemaSheet`, the application (or Workbook) must do a four-step dance to get data using schema.

-1. Build a schema loader.
+1. Build a :py:class:`schema.loader.ExternalSchemaLoader` as a schema loader.
     This loader will require a source workbook, sheet name and a reader object.

 2. Get the Schema object from the loader.